WesselMartens/Perudo/README.md

 # Perudo
-A game of Perudo / Liar's dice
+A game of Perudo in Python